Tibet House US: Collections

-THUS collects and displays diverse examples of Tibetan sacred, fine, and folk arts, with the hope to ultimately repatriate them to a National Museum in Tibet.
-Since the Chinese communist occupation of Tibet beginning in 1949, the majority of these artworks and Buddhist manuscripts were destroyed during the Cultural Revolution, and to a much lesser degree by the Younghusband Expedition, a temporary invasion of Tibet by the British, part of the ongoing "Great Game," and by archaeological looting.
+Tibet House US collects and displays Tibetan sacred, fine, and folk arts with the long-term hope of repatriating them to a future national museum in Tibet.
+Since the Chinese occupation of Tibet beginning in 1949, many artworks and Buddhist manuscripts were destroyed, especially during the Cultural Revolution.

 The Repatriation Collection and the Old Tibet Photographic Archive were founded in 1992.
-The Old Tibet Photographic Archive started with the gift of missionary Marion Grant Griebenow's over 3,000 images and journal writings from Tibet in 1928–1949, and contains work by photographers Hugh Richardson, Heinrich Harrer, Fosco Maraini, David McDonald, and Lt.
-J. R. Weir; photographs from the Tokan Tada collection from the Toyo Bunko Library in Tokyo, Japan, taken in Central Tibet, Amdo, and Sikkim in the 1920s, and images from the A.T.
+The photographic archive began with the gift of missionary Marion Grant Griebenow's more than 3,000 images and journal writings from Tibet dating from 1928 to 1949, and later expanded to include the work of photographers such as Hugh Richardson, Heinrich Harrer, Fosco Maraini, David McDonald, Lt.
+J. R. Weir, the Tokan Tada collection from the Toyo Bunko Library in Tokyo, and the A.T.
 Steele Collection.

-The Repatriation Collection consists of over 1500 thangkas, bronzes, ritual objects, and folk art.
-These archives document the destruction of over 6000 monasteries, temples, historic buildings, and the contents that were pillaged; "The monasteries, however, were not only centers of scholasticism (although that was certainly the hallmark of Drepung, Sera and Ganden).
-They were also centers for the study of painting, sculpture, embroidery, music, dance, chant and ritual.
-They were the repositories of the treasures of Tibetan art and the libraries of the vast Tibetan literature."
+The Repatriation Collection consists of more than 1,500 thangkas, bronzes, ritual objects, and works of folk art.
+These archives and collections document the destruction and dispersal of Tibetan religious and cultural heritage, including the loss of monasteries, temples, libraries, and artistic traditions.